Learn Our Best Test-Taking Tips

-1. Breathe!
 Close your eyes and take a deep breath IN.
-Slowly release your OUT breath.
+Slowly release your breath OUT.
 This will center your body’s energy and allow you to distribute blood flow and energy to the parts of your brain that help you focus and give your best.

-2. Track Time.
 Find out how long you have for the test and how many questions will be on the test.
 Divide the minutes by the number of questions.
-This simple tip will help you know how much time to spend on each question.
+This simple tip will help you know how much time to spend on each problem.
 Place a mark next to the question you should be on at your midpoint check-in to help you stay on track.